Set Worthy Goals

 In a world that is bombarding you continually through advertising what you should be wanting every day, it’s hard to hear yourself.
 Culture too and social pressures and proofs can also end up having an insidious effect on goal selection.
 And you don’t want your true goals being slight variations on keeping up with the Joneses.
 Even trends that seem to buck this like minimalism, mindfulness, and spirituality seem, at times, to have been corrupted into just other mechanisms of consumption and elitism rather than truly nourishing.

 It doesn’t have to necessarily be hard.
-There’s no need for a retreat, drum circle or similar isolationism.
-But it does require some introspection.
+There’s no need for a retreat, drum circle, or similar isolationism (though a theme trip is always nice.).
+But it does require some quiet thinking time.

-I personally recommend spending a weekend in a quiet, bright coffee shop with a notebook or pad and really thinking about the things that are really important to you.
+What’s worked for me is spending a weekend day in a quiet, bright coffee shop with a notebook or pad and really thinking about the things that are really important to you.
 What sort of life do you want to be really living?
+Who do you want to be?
+What are the key pillars to support those things?
 And what trade offs are you willing to make for that?

 There are a bunch of different tools, especially for longer range goals, that might be useful to reflect on here, like the (excellent) Designing Your Life out of the Stanford D School, as well as the idea of 5 year Odyssey Planning, but sometimes if you just spend some quiet time in a comfy place, with a clear mandate on a list of 3-5 goals for the next 12-18 months, you can do wonders.

-If I had one piece of advice (which seems to be backed up by science) it would be: Decide who… not what… you want to be.
-Think about your identity rather than… Ignore the naysayers.
+If I had one piece of advice (which seems to be backed up by science) it would be: Decide who you want to be.
+Think about your identity rather than merely what you may milestone or want to accomplish.
+Ignore the naysayers.

 Big Rock Goals

-We’ll cover this off in another post, but I have a bunch of Big Rock goals I want to steer my life towards.
+We’ll cover this off in another post, but I have a bunch of Big Rock goals I use to steer my life towards.

-They are five broad “shape of my life” goals and guidelines help me make larger decisions about direction and longer term interests.
+These are five, broad, “shape of my life” goals and guidelines to help me make larger decisions about direction and longer term interests.
 I’ve found I ignore them at my peril when I don’t refer to them on larger life decisions.
+Or worse, let doubt and self-conciousness override them and make bad choices in spite of them.

-These are largely aspirational, even philosophical but talk about the type of life I want to lead and to have.
-I imagine mine would not work for everyone, though I’ve spent a bit of time thinking about them and they tend to align along axes that also seem to support by happiness and well-being research (before I even knew a lot about those).
-And so far, I’ve seen little reason to change them over time (though sometimes it seems I’m far from them at times.)
+These are goals that speak to the type of life I want to lead and to have.
+I imagine mine would not work for everyone, though I’ve spent a bit of time thinking about them and they seem to tend to align along axes that have support by happiness and well-being research (before I even knew a lot about those).
+And so far, I’ve seen little reason to change them over time (though sometimes I feel with choices I make sometimes, even a recent one, I’m feel I’m far from them at times.)

 Annual Goal Planning

-They’re usually a couple of milestones and then some serious habits I want to incubate during the year.
+Rant aside, the review on my Big Rocks annually usually (ok, always) yields at least a pair of goals and habits that I want to incubate during the year.

 How Do You Find Your Goals?

 I’ve always been in slight awe (and, suspicion) of those people, when I was in undergrad, who showed up to Uni knowing precisely what they wanted to do in life.
-I’m not sure how many of those people ended up happy in their declared end states, but for the rest of us, we probably need a bit more help on goal setting.
+I’m not sure how many of those people ended up happy in their declared end states, but for the rest of us, we are forever works in progress and perhaps need a bit more help on goal setting.

 I suspect most people simply have no reliable way of introducing new “stuff” into their lives.
-We often travel the same paths every day, wearing a deeper groove in our lives that makes introducing or trying anything (truly) new in life, difficult.
-In this mode, I find many people merely add goals that are merely variations on the them of what’s already been done (which I’d say is distinct from “mastery”.).
+We often travel the same paths every day, wearing a deeper groove in the path of our lives that makes introducing or trying anything (truly) new in life, difficult.
+In this mode, I find many people merely add goals that are really variations on a theme of what they’re already doing (which I’d say is distinct from “mastery”.).

 I think one things that has worked well for me is trying to systematize introducing new things into my life.
 Here’s what I do.
 YMMV.